'Echoes of Pentangle, Jethro Tull and new Celtic folk sounds - cemented by strong contemporary song-writing'.

 © 2017 Ranagri All rights reserved

-Ranagri is a contemporary folk band of four musicians (Dónal Rogers, Jean Kelly, Eliza Marshall, Joe Danks)
+Ranagri is a contemporary folk band of four musicians (Dónal Rogers, Ellie Turner, Eliza Marshall, Joe Danks)

 who have come together to create some exciting new music.
 Consisting of flutes; Irish whistles; electric